Sahnioxylon

-Sahnioxylon rajmahalense was a piece of secondary wood found in the Rajmahal Hills of Bengal, northwest to Calcutta.
-It was described by Birbal Sahni in 1954, and later that year S. andrewsii was found by Bose & Sah in the same general area.
-Although its exact location of excavation is unknown, evidence states that it ranged from the lower Triassic Period, until the Upper Cretaceous.
-The fossil of the leaves resemble a gymnosperm in that it has no vessels, yet the tracheid walls bear a mixture of scalariform.
+Sahnioxylon is an extinct prehistoric genus of fossil woods.

+Description

+Sahnioxylon is a wood compact, identifiable by its distinctly marked growth-rings, and made up of tracheids and rays.
+The medullary rays are numerous and crowded, being 1-4 cells in width and 1-56 cells in height.
+In latewood, the pitting on the radial walls is either multiseriate or biseriate, or contiguous or separate, whereas in earlywood, it is either scalariform or multiseriate.
+Overall, there are 1-12 pits, and the pores are elliptical.

 History

 The form-genus Sahnioxylon was first coined by paleobotanist Birbal Sahni, and is used for fossilized woods, whose primitive features place them in between Cycadeoidea, Gnetales, and homoxylous angiosperms.
 These plants have been found in Siberia, India, Antarctica, Romania, Middle-Asia, and New-Caledonia.
-Thus it seems that the genus be of little paleobiogeographical interest.
-A review by Torres and Phillipe proposes to keep the species below within Sahnioxylon.
+A review proposed to keep the species below within Sahnioxylon.